jarviscanada/jarvis_data_eng_JasleenKaur/python_data_analytics/README.md

 Strategy:
 	Targeted Advertising: Use targeted online advertising based on customer profiles and behaviors to reach potential new customers who are likely to be interested in LGS products.

-####h4 List three improvements that you want to do if you got more time
+<h4> List three improvements that you want to do if you got more time</h4>

 Here are three potential improvements I?d focus on if given more time for the LGS project:
 1. Advanced Predictive Analytics